Making Breastfeeding the NORM

 Skin to Skin: Your bare chest is your newborn's home after arrival.
 YES, that is right, once baby comes out of your tummy the best place for them is on your tummy!
-Becoming familiar with their new enviroment is their job!
+Becoming familiar with their new environment is their job!
 If baby is on your chest this process is easier and you can respond to their cues better.
 In addition, your body is responding to their touch and producing prolactin the milk making hormone!

 Snuggle: Again, lots of skin to skin!
 Your bodies are responding to each other through nerve transmission.

 Tummy to Mummy - Baby's tummy and mommy's tummy should be touching.